andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-21-gelfands-algebra-chunk-13-rational-expressions-concepts.md

 In the intro to these, Gelfand basically points out the latter of the two realisations above - you can't have a denominator in a rational expression which is zero, or is _identically equal to zero_ ($x - x$ is his example).
 Given the above notes, it's clear why this is the case.

 ## Some Form of Concluding Aside
-There's not much else to put in this post I don;t think.
+There's not much else to put in this post I don't think.
 So to give things some kind of conclusion, I wanted to share a bit of knowledge I extrapolated from [Petzold](https://www.amazon.co.uk/Annotated-Turing-Through-Historic-Computability/dp/0470229055) which I'm currently reading in parallel to writing this.
 Here it comes:

 Rational expressions are so called, because they are ratios of something else, i.e. fractions of polynomials.